simply-logical/simply-logical/paper/paper.md

 extension, on the other hand, allows to embed interactive ProbLog code boxes, the implementation of which is based on the online execution environment underpinning the code examples published as part of the ProbLog website.
-Additionally, the implementation of these plugins prompted us to explore alternative technologies for building (interactive) training resources, which in turn has inspired a prototype of a new publishing workflow in which multiple artefacts such as online documents, slides and computational notebooks can be composed from a unified collection of source materials [@sokol2021you].
+Additionally, building these plugins prompted us to explore alternative technologies for composing (interactive) training resources, which in turn has inspired a prototype of a new publishing workflow in which multiple artefacts such as online documents, slides, and computational notebooks can be generated from a unified collection of source materials [@sokol2021you].

 # Acknowledgements #